≡ Menu

 This article analyzes and reviews the Public Global Select Fund (PGSF).

-For your information, the PGSF is a unit trust fund managed by Public Mutual Berhad in Malaysia.
+For your information, the PGSF is a unit trust fund managed by Public Mutual Berhad Malaysia.

 The fund invests primarily in equities or stocks of companies on a global basis.

-Apart from equities, the fund also invests in collective investment schemes such as ETFs and other equity funds managed locally as well as abroad.
+Apart from equities, the fund also invests in collective investment funds such as ETFs and other equity funds managed locally and abroad, but the number is small.

 Enjoy!